dBenedek/hnsc_datasets/README.md

 ### Foy et al. cohorts

 - [Datasets for gene expression profiles of head and neck squamous cell carcinoma and lung cancer treated or not by PD1/PD-L1 inhibitors](https://doi.org/10.1016/j.dib.2022.108556)
+- Targeted sequencing
-- 5 data sets, details in the publication
+- 2 HNSC data sets, details in the publication

 ## scRNA-seq